ankitrathore25/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ankit Rathore is a graduate student at university of texas at arlington.
-His research interests include distributed data mining, image processing, pattern recognition.
+Ankit Rathore is a graduate student at The University of Texas at Arlington.
+His research interests include data mining, information retrieval, image processing, pattern recognition.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He has work experience of 3 years in software developement.
+He has worked upon some of the data mining related projects and want to enhance his skills in the same field.
+He also has rich experience in writing api, managing database and UI development.

+Apart from technical things, he is interested in finance, photography, hiking, travelling and bikes.